Summer Academy for Math and Science

 All students are required to live on campus.
 A part of the Summer Academy for Math and Science experience is learning to live in the residence hall with a roommate.

 The residence hall staff consists of two adults (1 male, 1 female) with counseling and residence hall supervision experience.
-There will also be a team of college student resident assistants who will advise and support the health, comfort and general welfare of the students.
+There will also be a team of college student resident assistants who will mentor, advise and support the health, comfort and general welfare of the students.
 The residence hall staff will live in the residence halls and are available to respond 24 hours a day.

 In order to build a strong residential community we strongly encourage students to limit weekends away from campus.
 However, if students must be away overnight or for the weekend, an "Absence from Campus Release Form" signed by the parent or guardian, granting permission for the absence, must be completed.
 Overnight absences during the week when classes and projects are in session will not be permitted.